 Disneyland Park: STAR WARS

 - Docking Bay 7 Food and Cargo – This allergy-friendly dining spot has a lot for dairy-free guests.
-They offer a plant-based meatballs dish, and also have fried chicken, grilled chicken, beef pot roast meals and an Impossible entrée that can be ordered milk allergy-friendly.
+They offer a plant-based meatballs dish, and also have fried chicken, chicken salad, and an Impossible entrée that can be ordered milk allergy-friendly.

-- Kat Saka’s Kettle – They typically offer salted chocolate popcorn and savory “outpost” popcorn mix, both of which are dairy-free and vegan.
-This vendor is temporarily closed, but you can still find the popcorn nearby via a kiosk behind Droid Depot.
+- Kat Saka’s Kettle – In the past they’ve offered salted chocolate popcorn and savory “outpost” popcorn mix, both of which are dairy-free and vegan.
+We’re not sure if these are still offered daily, but it’s a quick stop to check!

 - Milk Stand – Their legendary blue and green milks are dairy-free and made with a blend of coconut and rice milks.
 You can also order the Toydaria Swirl, but skip the mango jelly, which contains milk.